0xSpaceShard/starknet-devnet/website/docs/blocks.md

 ## Abort blocks

-This functionality allows simulating block abortion that can occur on mainnet, requires `-state-archive-capacity full` CLI option.
+This functionality allows simulating block abortion that can occur on mainnet.
+It is supported in the `--state-archive-capacity full` mode.

 You can abort blocks and revert transactions from the specified block to the currently latest block.
 Newly created blocks after the abortion will have accepted status and will continue with numbering where the last accepted block left off.